Bathory (1983-2004): a Black Metal band from Stockholm, Sweden.

-uorthon (Real Name: Thomas Forsberg), originally recording with Kothaar and Vvornth, recorded a track of a Swedish various artist compilation called Swedish Metal Attack.
+t all started when Quorthon (Real Name: Thomas Börje Forsberg; R.I.P.
+2004), originally recording with Kothaar and Vvornth, recorded a track of a Swedish various artist compilation called Swedish Metal Attack.
 He/they signed to the 'Tyfon' label ('Under One Flag' to the rest of us).
-Quorthon, looking much like a leather clad Blackie Lawless (even more-so than Lawless himself) was the creative power behind Bathory operating almost as if he were a soloist and he quickly went to work and established himself as the 'godfather' of the Black and satanic Metal movement that was beginning to grow.
+Quorthon, looking much like a leather clad Blackie Lawless (even more-so than Lawless himself) was the creative power behind Bathory operating almost as if he were a soloist and he quickly went to work and established himself as the 'godfather' of the black metal and satanic metal movement that was beginning to grow.
+He is often cited as the father of so-called 'Viking metal'.
 Bathory would become one of the founding influences (along with Venom) in the genre, especially with the guttural vocals.
 Over his career he would release a set of cult classic albums.

 Almost as if to predict the demand for Viking mythology and language by his contemporaries, Quorthon jumped the gun and did it first with his 1990 Hammerheart release.
 This release was revolutionary, not just for him but for the now emerging black metal scene as a whole.
 It set many of the rules that are followed to this day.